Segmentation

 Langston’s Approach: Segments should be derived based on underlying attitudes, needs, and behaviors of consumers in a market.
 Doing so ensures that segments can be aligned with consumer-centric product development, marketing, and brand strategy.

-Robust and Replicable
+Robust and replicable

 The Mistake: Most segmentations are derived using voodoo statistical procedures, making it impossible to accurately identify consumers in the open market.
 Segmentation “typing tools” thus fail in allowing for reproducibility of results.